isomerpages/mlaw-corp/_covid19/18-Hire-purchase-agreements.md

 * Yes.
 The unpaid instalments (and any other charges such as interest or fees for late payment, if provided for under the contract) continues to accrue during the relief period, and may be enforced after the relief period.

-* The Act does not remove or absolve parties’ contractual obligations, but seeks to temporarily prohibit the finance company from enforcing the contract during the relief period.
-This gives you some breathing space without the threat of repossession or litigation to sort out your finances, and time for you and the finance company to negotiate and reach a mutually acceptable solution.
+* The Act does not remove or absolve parties’ contractual obligations, but seeks to temporarily prohibit the financing company from enforcing the contract during the relief period.

+* While this gives the hirer  some breathing space without the threat of repossession or litigation to sort out his finances, he may be subject to a higher outstanding amount at the end of the temporary relief period as the interest or fees for late payment continues to accrue under his contract with the financing company.

+* As such, hirers are encouraged to engage their financing companies to negotiate a mutually acceptable solution.

 **l.
-My finance company repossessed my commercial vehicle before the Act commenced.
+My financing company repossessed my commercial vehicle before the Act commenced.
 Does the Act apply to me?**

 * Part 2 of the Act on Temporary Relief for Inability to Perform Contracts commenced on [20 April 2020].
 It does not apply to repossessions that occurred before that date.

-* If you believe that the finance company breached the terms of your hire-purchase agreement, please seek legal advice.
+* If you believe that the financing company breached the terms of your hire-purchase agreement, please seek legal advice.